 Launcher Plugins

-A basic plugin system that allow you to add new launchers.
+Kloch comes with a basic plugin system that allow you to add new launchers.
 The workflow can be simply described as:

 • create a new python module at an arbitrary location